 Based on a novel by James McBride (who also scripted), Miracle at St. Anna tells the story of four soldiers — played by Derek Luke, Michael Ealy, Laz Alonso, and Omar Miller Benson, all very good — from one of the first black combat units to serve in the U.S. Army.
 The four men get trapped behind enemy lines during an aborted offensive into northern Italy in 1944.
-Surrounded by German forces, the unit finds itself torn in several different directions: by a young, shellshocked boy who befriends them, by the local Italian civilians, by their own distant, bigoted white officers, and by the anti-fascist partisans in the area.
+Surrounded by German forces, the unit is torn in several different directions: by a young, shellshocked boy who befriends them, by the local Italian civilians, by their own distant, bigoted white officers, and by the anti-fascist partisans in the area.

 It all adds up, if somewhat clumsily, to a tragic tale of heroism and sacrifice, with some real heart to it.
 But oh, how many problems I had with it along the way.
 The largest issue is that it seems to be trying to be too many films at once: an action epic, a flashback mystery, a love triangle, a tragic history lesson, and a tale of spying and betrayal, among others.
-The film shifts gears constantly, with the central heroes disappearing from the stage for long, momentum-killing side plots, unexpected tangents to the German and partisan points of view…there’s a flashback framing device connecting the men to a crime committed in 1983…a flashback within a flashback to the unit’s training…you get the idea.
+The film shifts gears constantly, with the central heroes disappearing from the stage for long, momentum-killing side plots; unexpected tangents to the German and partisan points of view; flashback framing device connecting the men to a crime committed in 1983; a flashback within a flashback to the unit’s training…you get the idea.
 It’s all connected, which is all to the good, and most of it even amounts to something, but the elements are joined pretty haphazardly.

 So yes, there’s a lot going on in this one — ultimately, I think too much — but some of it is quite good, and its many odd choices make it a consistently surprising and interesting film.
 Moreover, it’s winningly heartfelt, and I have to admit that it’s final moments got me.
 Obviously with reservations, but I’d recommend it, especially for history buffs.